-Due to this, your paired device has to stay in Bluetooth range of your watch, with the Fitbit app running in the background and connected to the internet.
+Due to this, your paired device has to stay in the Bluetooth range of your watch, with the Fitbit app running in the background and connected to the internet.

 You can't play music from the speaker

-Because no Fitbit has a built-in speaker, you can only use the app to control music already playing on another device, such as a phone or a speaker, and not play it through the watch itself.
+You can only use the app to control music already playing on another device, such as a phone or a speaker, and not play it through the watch itself.